L-Chams/CKImprovements-blog/2025-08-25-cloudkitty-dashboard-improvements.rst

 populate the database with randomised data that I generated myself.
 CloudKitty uses an older version of InfluxDB, 1.6.3 to be precise, which meant a lot of the 'easier' ways to import data were not yet introduced.
-I managed to import data by using a text file in line protocol firm, an interestingly structured file, more details can be found in the `InfluxDB Line Protocol Reference
+I managed to import data by using a text file in line protocol form, an interestingly structured file, more details can be found in the `InfluxDB Line Protocol Reference
 <https://docs.influxdata.com/influxdb/v1/write_protocols/line_protocol_reference/>`_ .
 I wrote python scripts to quickly generate a file full of randomised data, with